PicoScope® 6000E Series

 PicoScope also supports dual monitors: instrument control and waveforms displayed on the first, and large data sets from serial protocol decoders or DeepMeasure results on the second.
 The software can be controlled by mouse, touchscreen or keyboard shortcuts.

-Measurement of waveform pulses and cycles is key to verification of the performance of electrical and electronic devices.
+The measurement of waveform pulses and cycles is key to verifying the performance of electrical and electronic devices.

 More information on DeepMeasure >>